kanishk-jain-01/kanishk-jain-01/README.md

 # 🚀 AI Engineer | GauntletAI Cohort 2

 Welcome to my GitHub portfolio!
-Below are some key projects that showcase my expertise in full-stack development, AI/ML engineering, and system architecture.
+Below are some key projects that I worked on during Gauntlet AI and that I am proud to showcase.

 ---